Joe Louis: World War II

 Realizing Louis's potential for raising esprit de corps among the troops, the Army placed him in its Special Services Division rather than sending him into combat.
 Louis went on a celebrity tour with other notables, including fellow boxer Sugar Ray Robinson.
 He traveled more than 35,000 km and staged 96 boxing exhibitions before two million soldiers.
 In England during 1944, he was reported to have signed as a player for Liverpool Football Club as a publicity stunt.

 In addition to his travels, Louis was the focus of a media recruitment campaign encouraging African-American men to enlist in the Armed Services, despite the military's racial segregation.
 When he was asked about his decision to enter the racially segregated U.S. Army, he said: "Lots of things wrong with America, but Hitler ain't going to fix them".
 In 1943, Louis made an appearance in the wartime Hollywood musical This Is the Army, directed by Michael Curtiz.
-He appeared as himself in a musical number, "The Well-Dressed Man in Harlem," which emphasized the importance of African-American soldiers and promoted their enlistment.
+He appeared as himself in a musical number, "The Well-Dressed Man in Harlem", which emphasized the importance of African-American soldiers and promoted their enlistment.

-Louis's celebrity power was not, however, merely directed toward African Americans.
+Louis's celebrity power was not directed solely toward African Americans.
 In a famous wartime recruitment slogan, he echoed his prior comments of 1942: "We'll win, because we're on God's side".
 The publicity of the campaign made Louis widely popular stateside, even outside the world of sports.
 Never before had white Americans embraced a black man as their representative to the world.

 Although Louis never saw combat, his military service saw challenges of its own.
 During his travels, he often experienced blatant racism.
 On one occasion, a military policeman (MP) ordered Louis and Ray Robinson to move to a bench in the rear of an Alabama Army camp bus depot.
 "We ain't moving", said Louis.
 The MP tried to arrest them, but Louis forcefully argued the pair out of the situation.
 In another incident, Louis exerted his influence to persuade a commanding officer to drop charges against now Lt.
 Jackie Robinson, who had resisted being told to move his seat on a southern bus, and retaliated against a Captain who had called Robinson a "nigger".